-- Structures, transportable in one or two sections, which are constructed in a manufacturing facility and are transported to a building site and designed to be used as dwellings when connected to the required utilities, including the plumbing, heating, air-conditioning and electrical systems contained therein.
+- Structures, transportable in one or two sections, which are constructed in a manufacturing facility and are transported to a building site and designed to be used as dwellings when connected to the required utilities, including the plumbing, heating, air conditioning and electrical systems contained therein.

-Provide for the local housing needs of Shapleigh's existing residents, while accommodating Shapleigh's fair share of population growth in York County and in the immediate subregion.
+To provide for the local housing needs of Shapleigh's existing residents, while accommodating Shapleigh's fair share of population growth in York County and in the immediate subregion.

-Ensure fairness in the allocation of growth permits.
+To ensure fairness in the allocation of growth permits.

-Ensure that the growth permit issuance system does not unduly increase construction costs by preventing builders from erecting a moderate number of houses at the same time.
+To ensure that the growth permit issuance system does not unduly increase construction costs by preventing builders from erecting a moderate number of houses at the same time.

-Ensure that the growth permit issuance system is not abused by individuals who would obtain growth permits when they are otherwise (perhaps financially) not able to commence construction within several months.
+To ensure that the growth permit issuance system is not abused by individuals who would obtain growth permits when they are otherwise (perhaps financially) not able to commence construction within several months.

-Guide Shapleigh's expansion so that the increases in education costs are predictable and manageable.
+To guide Shapleigh's expansion so that the increases in education costs are predictable and manageable.

-All new dwelling units within the Town of Shapleigh, whether permanent or seasonal, shall be in conformity with the provisions of this chapter and the Zoning Ordinance, no new dwelling unit shall be constructed which fails to meet the requirements of this chapter and the Zoning Ordinance.
+All new dwelling units within the Town of Shapleigh, whether permanent or seasonal, shall be in conformity with the provisions of this chapter and the Zoning Ordinance.
+No new dwelling unit shall be constructed which fails to meet the requirements of this chapter and the Zoning Ordinance.

 The procedure for applicants shall be as follows: